Fohdeesha/lab-docu/docs/perc.md

 ## Preparation
 Download the ZIP below which contains two ISOs.
 One is a freeDOS live boot image, the other is a Debian live boot image.
 Both come prepackaged with all the required tools and files, and they can be booted either via iDRAC virtual media or by burning them to a flash drive via [Rufus](https://rufus.ie/) or similar - up to you.

->Note: do **note** use UNetbootin to burn the images.
-It messes with any present isolinux files when burning FreeDOS and does not burn the ISO untouched, it will not boot properly.
-If you're on linux, just use [dd](https://askubuntu.com/questions/372607/how-to-create-a-bootable-ubuntu-usb-flash-drive-from-terminal).
+>Note: UNetbootin nor Etcher nor `dd` work to burn the FreeDOS image to a USB drive.
+For users on linux who can't use Rufus, just mount the ISO via iDRAC virtual media which works fine.
+If you need an iDRAC enterprise license to unlock virtual console/media, [contact me](mailto:jon@fohdeesha.com).
+We're working on modifying the ISO so it works with these other tools.

 [```Mini Mono Flashing ZIP```](https://fohdeesha.com/data/other/perc/perc-crossflash.zip)
 ```Version: v1.0```